Etosha & Swakopmund

 • National Park entry fees

-• Game drives in Etosha in the Chameleon Safaris vehicle
+• 1/2 day Game drive in Etosha in the Chameleon Safaris vehicle

 • Visit to Walvis Bay Lagoon